moigagoo/norm/README.md

                                                   # requires a running PostgreSQL server!
 $ nim c -r tests/testsqlite.nim                   # run a single test suite natively
 ```

+3. Use camelCase instead of snake_case.
+4. Run `nimpretty` before committing.
+5. New procs must have a documentation comment.
+If you modify an existing proc, update the comment.

 ### ❤ Contributors ❤